ExpressLRS/Docs/docs/software/updating/wifi-updating.md

 ![Web Update Success](../../assets/images/web-firmwareupdateSuccess.png)
 </figure>

 **DO NOT** unplug/turn off the device yet.
-For Tx Modules, wait for the Lua Script to return to its Main Screen, indicating that the Tx Module has rebooted.
+For TX Modules, wait for the Lua Script to return to its Main Screen, indicating that the TX Module has rebooted.
 For receivers, wait until the LED started blinking again, or you can even wait for it to activate WiFi Mode again for good measure.

 Additionally, using this same Wifi Update page, you can also configure the receiver to connect to your local Wifi Network, in preparation for the other (better) methods.